Support DP Wrestling - Your gift matters!

 Your guide to joining the team, team culture, health, competitions, and getting involved.
 Each section links to a dedicated page covering key topics:

-Weight & Health – Focuses on weight classes, weight certification, nutrition, hygiene, and keeping athletes safe.
+2. Weight & Health – Focuses on weight classes, weight certification, weight allowance, nutrition, hygiene, and keeping athletes safe.

-Building Community – Booster Club, volunteering, and fundraising.
+Building Community – Booster Club, communication, volunteering, and fundraising.

 Alumni & History – Program highlights and photo archives.